mozilla/experimenter-docs/docs/desktop-rollouts.md

 See the documentation for the [Nimbus Feature API](desktop-feature-api) for more details.

-## Roll-out a feature config
+## Rollout a feature config

-To roll-out changes to a feature, you will need to update (or create, if none exists) the record that matches your feature id in the `nimbus-desktop-defaults` remote settings collection:
+To rollout changes to a feature, you will need to update (or create, if none exists) the record that matches your feature id in the `nimbus-desktop-defaults` remote settings collection:

 ```js
 {